-About Kisqali (ribociclib) is a precision cancer medicine selective for a cyclin-dependent kinase.
-This class of drugs helps slow the progression of cancer by inhibiting two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6).
+Kisqali is a selective cyclin-dependent kinase inhibitor, a class of drugs that help slow the progression of cancer by inhibiting two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6).
 These proteins, when over-activated, can enable cancer cells to grow and divide too quickly.
 Targeting CDK4/6 with enhanced precision may play a role in ensuring that cancer cells do not continue to replicate uncontrollably.

-MONALEESA-7 is a Phase III clinical trial evaluating the effectiveness of Kisqali by directly comparing Kisqali in combination with oral hormonal therapies and goserelin to endocrine treatment alone in premenopausal or perimenopausal women with HR+/HER2- advanced breast cancer who had not previously received endocrine therapy for advanced disease.
+MONALEESA-7 is a comparative clinical trial designed to evaluate Kisqali in combination with hormone therapy consisting of tamoxifen or a non-steroidal aromatase inhibitor plus goserelin compared to treatment with tamoxifen or an aromatase inhibitor plus goserelin alone, in premenopausal or perimenopausal women with HR+/HER2- advanced breast cancer in women who had not previously received endocrine therapy for advanced disease.